 3. Salary bonus

 Note that salary bonuses aren’t gifts.
-Therefore, they’re considered taxable income.
+Therefore, considered taxable income.
 Your employer should include the amount of your salary bonus on your Form W-2 Wage and Tax Statement.
 You can exclude an employer bonus if it’s a noncash employee achievement award and the employer’s cost isn’t more than $1,600.

 4. Gambling income